serraict/vine-floriday-adapter/work/doing.md

 4. Testing
    - [x] Run unit tests (make test)
-   - [ ] Run integration tests (make test-integration)
+   - [x] Run integration tests (make test-integration)
    - [x] Run quality checks (make quality)

 5. Final Checks
    - [x] Verify no sensitive information is exposed
    - [x] Check cross-platform compatibility
    - [x] Test Docker build
-   - [ ] Update version number
+   - [x] Update version number (will be done by make release)

 ## Progress

-Ready to start implementation.
-Will need to:
+Implementation completed:
-1. First update dependencies
+1. Updated dependencies to floriday-supplier-client v0.1.6
-2. Then make code changes incrementally, testing each change
+2. Created a thin wrapper around the new sync module to maintain backward compatibility
-3. Finally update documentation and perform final checks
+3. Updated documentation and performed final checks
+4. All tests are passing

+Ready for release.
+The CLI interface updates have been moved to the backlog.